gogoprog/euccas.github.io/source/_posts/2017-06-26-facebook-infrastructure-streaming-video-engine-sve.md

 # Flexible

-- The key insight that allows SVE to be flexible is, all the video processing pipelines can be represented as a DAG (Directed acyclic graph).
+- The key insight that allows SVE to be flexible is, all the video processing pipelines can be represented as a DAG (Directed Acyclic Graph).
 - Arbitrary dependencies can be added between the tasks in the video processing pipepline.
 The added tasks can be executed in parallel while the main pipeline tasks are running.
 - SVE provides very simple API functions for the video pipeline (Ideally, you can add a video processing pipeline in your product in less than 10 lines of code).